Zero (Mega Man): Conception and creation

 The concept of Zero starring in his own series was proposed by Inafune.
 Inafune proposed that Zero star in his own series, and planned to go forward with the idea at the end of Mega Man X5.
 However, he was unable to after Capcom announced another Mega Man title without his involvement.
 Designed by Toru Nakayama of Inti Creates, Zero was meant to have a more "human feel" rather than the complete "mechanical feel" of the X series.
 Nakayama wanted the public to recognize that this series was different from the X series.
 Since Capcom wanted Zero's general structure to be the same, Inti-Creates concentrated on how different they could make him, rather than how similar.
 Zero's depiction in the series was intended to be morally ambiguous and depend on the perspective, appearing as a hero from one point of view and a terrorist from another.

 Ever since the series' beginning, Haruki Suetsugu was impressed by the handling of the relationship X and Zero had.
 From his point of view, X was a character who often makes mistakes in combat yet tries again in order to improve.
 As a result, the artist felt he could relate with X. X was written to be a "B class" Hunter in contrast to Zero being "Special A" rank.
 This allowed him the draw more frequently across the series.
 Nevertheless, he regretted some of his illustrations as X lacked the cool appeal Zero originally had.
 Based on his points of view from the original Mega Man X, Higurashi wanted fans to see X and Zero as dark archetypes of heroes rather than typical ones.
 Nevertheless, the developers were afraid of a negative backlash if the fans found X and Zero to be too different from their original personas.

 Inafune drew inspiration for Zero from the arcade game, Strider, a previous Capcom game.
 Inafune has stated that he has always liked the "world view" of Strider and modeled the name of Zero after one of its characters (reportedly, Solo).

+Yoshihisa Tsuda discussed in interviewed that one of the floating ideas, there was a concept where Zero could have originally been Roll, who was kidnapped and modified by Dr. Wily to become the foundation for his creation.
+This concept never finalized became Zero was officially established as his own independent character, and the idea that he could be Roll was considered "too hardcore" and ultimately discarded.
+Tsuda confirmed that it was an exploratory idea during the chaotic and experimental development phase of X2.